Tips and tricks to making your event musically magical...

 2. Gratuity (awkward, I know...)

+There's a lot of conflicting information out there about how wedding vendors should be tipped and which ones should receive a tip, at all.
+Don't let other businesses tell you the dollar amount you should tip your wedding vendors.
 If you feel your vendor has gone the extra mile, offer gratuity.
-Tongue in cheek, if you plan on being difficult to work with, plan on offering gratuity.
+With implied humor, if you plan on being difficult to work with, plan on offering a generous gratuity.
+Ha!
 Not only is it proper etiquette to offer gratuity (especially for smaller vendors) but many vendors have actually spent years perfecting their art.
-Some will have gratuity "built in" to their contracts with you.
-I work frequently for high-end, "couture" weddings and events wherein the catering company, flowers, photography and other vendors are amazing and talented yet smaller companies.
+Some will have gratuity "built-in" to their contracts with you.
+I work frequently for high-end, "couture" weddings and events wherein the catering company, flowers, photography, and other vendors are amazing and talented yet smaller companies.

 3. Prompt final payment

 Any amount due must be paid at the end of my musical performance.
-Please be ready to complete your agreement by posting payment as previously arranged.
-Some wedding vendors require 100% payment up front.
+Please be ready to complete your agreement by immediately posting payment as previously arranged.
+Some wedding vendors require 100% payment upfront.

 4. Walking down the aisle

 Wedding couples: take... your...time...walking...down...the...aisle.